MatheusMK3/glowing-image-border/README.md

 All dependencies are available through npm, so after cloning it to a local directory simply do a `npm install` and you're done.

+Running `node .` after the `npm install` will generate a copy of the required files into the `dist` directory, in case you want to deploy over Now.sh or FTP.

 ## About the Author

 Hey there, I'm Matheus Pratta, a Web Developer from Brazil.
 I love photography, coding and experimenting.